-Our history begins in 1882, when the Councillor of Commerce Peter Wegmann founds the Casseler Waggonfabriken von Wegmann, Harkort & Co. together with Richard Harkort.
-Already in January 1883, the young company with 210 employees is able to start production.
-The first 24 iron coal wagons leave the factory gates in May.
-The 1000th rail vehicle, a four-axle saloon car, is delivered to Spain in 1885.
+Councillor of commerce Peter Wegmann founds the "Casseler Waggonfabriken von Wegmann, Harkort & Co." with Richard Harkort.
+As early as January 1883, the young company can start production with 210 workers.
+First, 24 iron coal wagons leave the factory gates in May.
+This is followed by open and covered freight and tank cars as well as the first passenger cars.
+The 1,000th rail vehicle, a four-axle saloon car, is delivered to Spain in 1885.1882

-In 1886 the company is renamed Wegmann & Co.
-This year, 520 workers are already producing 677 wagons.
-15 years later, this number rises to 1500.
+In 1886, the company is renamed Wegmann & Co.
+In this year 520 workers already produce 677 wagons.
+15 years later, this number is to rise to 1,500.1886

 August Bode's sons grow into difficult times: the global economic crisis quickly replaces the Golden Twenties.
 With falling demand, industrial production in Germany falls by almost half until 1932.
 With the National Socialist takeover and the start of the war, the entrepreneurial scope for decision-making is restricted.
-After numerous bombing, in 1945 the factory lies in ruins.
+After numerous bombing, in 1945 the factory lies in ruins.1930

 At the age of 70, August Bode faces the greatest challenge of his professional life: Together with his two sons, he rebuilds the destroyed facilities.
 As senior manager he gives the company important impulses and leads it into the flourishing 1950s.

 In the mid-1950s, travelling during the holidays becomes an affordable pastime.
 Those who can afford it are saving up in their own car - a serious competition for the railway industry.
 Wegmann & Co. sees this change as an opportunity: The "Reisezug-Doppelstock-Gepäck- und Autotransportwagen" is born and with it the idea of putting the car on the market as "luggage" for higher demands.
 In the upper deck there is space for 5 cars, in the lower deck for 2 cars, another one can fit on the lifting platform.
-When August Bode dies in 1960, his sons Dr. Engelhard and Fritz Bode take over the management of the company and turn it into a high-tech company.
+When August Bode dies in 1960, his sons Dr. Engelhard and Fritz Bode take over the management of the company and turn it into a high-tech company.1950s

 Eight years later, the company is split into two independent companies - Wegmann & Co. and Gebrüder Bode & Co.
-In 1979 Wegmann & Co. is passed on to the sons of Fritz Bode, Manfred and Wolfgang Bode.
+In 1979 Wegmann & Co. is passed on to the sons of Fritz Bode, Manfred and Wolfgang Bode.1979

 Founded in 1882 as a wagon construction company, today the WEGMANN Group is a group of companies that sets global standards with three business units as market and technology leaders: Krauss-Maffei Wegmann GmbH & Co.
-KG is a German-French joint venture of the security and defense industry; Schleifring GmbH on the other hand works as a system supplier for non-contact data and power transmission in the medical, radar, wind power and mechanical engineering industries; finally WEGMANN automotive GmbH with its precision manufacturing of balance weights, valves and other products has a big role in the automotive aftermarket.
+KG is a German-French joint venture of the security and defense industry; Schleifring GmbH on the other hand works as a system supplier for non-contact data and power transmission in the medical, radar, wind power and mechanical engineering industries; finally WEGMANN automotive GmbH with its precision manufacturing of balancing weights, valves and other products has a big role in the automotive aftermarket.